alugha/hls.js/api-extractor/report/hls.js.api.md

     readonly type: PlaylistLevelType;
     // (undocumented)
     urlId: number;
 }

+// Warning: (ae-missing-release-tag) "FragParsedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FragParsedData {
+    // (undocumented)
+    frag: Fragment;
+    // (undocumented)
+    part: Part | null;
+}

+// Warning: (ae-missing-release-tag) "FragParsingInitSegmentData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FragParsingInitSegmentData {
+}

+// Warning: (ae-missing-release-tag) "FragParsingMetadataData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FragParsingMetadataData {
+    // (undocumented)
+    details: LevelDetails;
+    // (undocumented)
+    frag: Fragment;
+    // (undocumented)
+    id: string;
+    // Warning: (ae-forgotten-export) The symbol "MetadataSample" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    samples: MetadataSample[];
+}

+// Warning: (ae-missing-release-tag) "FragParsingUserdataData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FragParsingUserdataData {
+    // (undocumented)
+    details: LevelDetails;
+    // (undocumented)
+    frag: Fragment;
+    // (undocumented)
+    id: string;
+    // Warning: (ae-forgotten-export) The symbol "UserdataSample" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    samples: UserdataSample[];
+}

 // Warning: (ae-missing-release-tag) "getMediaSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)